ZainManji/ShiftyTimelineAnimation/README.md

 ## API

-ShiftyTimelineAnimation is built on top of Shifty.
-Please refer to https://github.com/jeremyckahn/shifty for more information regarding Tweenable objects.

 <h5>First create a DomTweenable instance.
 Pass in an DOM Element and a tween config to the constructor.</h5>

 ```javascript